 Notes

-- Best stored in an airtight container in the refrigerator and consumed within 24 hours.
+- Best stored at room temperature in an airtight container and consumed the same day.

 - Make sure to have a bowl of cornstarch or potato starch nearby just in case the mochi gets stuck to your hands or tools.
 Wash hands from time to time if they get too sticky.